Jacqueline MacInnes Wood: Other ventures

 Apart from her acting, Wood is an occasional disc jockey and singer.
 She released her debut single "After Hours", a dance-influenced song penned by her wardrobe stylist, Chaz E. Foley, in January 2012.
 Jamey Giddens of Zap2it described the "After Hours" music video as "naughty", and said "I am digging this thumping, raunchy track and the provocative video."
 In October 2012, Wood, who is described by Zap2it as a "vixen", covered Maxim magazine's 2013 Mini Calendar.

 On 22 August 2013, it was announced that Wood would serve as host for an upcoming E! television series, Party On, which is an "eight-episode series" that is dedicated to "exposing the best party scenes the world has to offer".
 Vice president of programming and development for the network, Jeff Olde, stated: "We are excited to take viewers around the globe and behind the velvet ropes for fun in the sun at only the hottest, most elite vacation locales."
 Executive producer David Granger stated, "Jacqui is a brilliant host and we all see a wonderful opportunity to produce something very new and different given the high end glamour and sun soaked mischief that Europe has to offer."
 The series premiered on 5 December 2013.

 Personal life

 Wood is a supporter of pet rescue organizations, devoting time to spreading awareness via social activism including Twitter and Instagram about dog shelters and pet owners' responsibility, in addition to volunteering with charitable initiatives benefiting animal rescue.

 In November 2017, Wood announced her engagement to Creative Artists Agency talent agent, Elan Ruspoli, and the pair eloped in July 2018.
-In March 2019, Wood gave birth to the couple's first child, a son (Rise).
-In February 2021, Wood gave birth to their second son (Lenix).
-In May 2022, Wood delivered their third son (Brando).
-She and Ruspoli reside with their children in Los Angeles, California in Westlake Village.
+On March 4, 2019, Wood gave birth to their first child, a son.
+On February 21, 2021, Wood gave birth to their second son.
+In May 2022, Wood gave birth to their third son.
+On August 27, 2023, Wood gave birth to their fourth son.
+In October 2025, Wood announced she gave birth to their fifth son.
+She and Ruspoli reside with their children in Westlake Village, California.